jeffreykegler/old_kollos/notes/misc/strand.md

          to-dr == dr

 so that the dot stays in the same place.
-In this case, the conversion is called trivial.
+In this case, the conversion is called *trivial*.
 As an example
 ```
     [X ::= A B .
 C D] =